NuevoFoundation/workshops/content/python-earsketch/8-activity-4-add-effects-to-your-songs/_index.md

 -   `effectEndValue`: The ending value of the parameter
 -   `effectEndLocation`: The measure at which the ending value is set

-This version of the `setEffect` allows for us to perform \"automation\" on a specific piece of our song.
+This version of the `setEffect` allows for us to perform *automation* on a specific piece of our song.
 Automation is a way to change the value of an effect over time.
 One use of automation is to make a song fade in or fade out.
 To do so, we must adjust the **GAIN** `effectParameter`